tdda/tdda/tdda/referencetest/examples/README.md

 ### Step 3:

-In the assertions for these cases, we have specified that content the `random` column should be ignored.
+In the assertions for these cases, we have specified that the content of the `random` column should be ignored.
 So you could also completely change its generation to be something more like: